CodingWithAndres/astro-kb/content/index.md

 ---
-title: Template for Knowledge Base Docs Websites
+title: Astrology Knowledge Base
 ---
 ## The index page

 This is the index page (`content/index.md`) of your knowledge base docs.
 It serves as the home page for your website.

+Welcome to my Astrology Knowledge Base!
+This site will be my space to collect notes, insights, and personal reflections on zodiac signs, planets, houses, and more.

 ## Editing pages